CSU-JPG/VCode/README.md

 **Step 1 — Generate `generated_imgs/` for all three datasets**

-Use the Img2SVG2Render pipeline (or standalone scripts) to render images for each dataset.
+Use the VCode-suite pipeline (or standalone scripts) to render images for each dataset.
 Original images are already in `data/`:

 - **MM-Vet:** `data/mm-vet/images`